FloofyPlasma/AArch64-Playground/README.md

 # AArch64 Playground

 Welcome to the **AArch64 Playground** repo!
 This project is a collection of AArch64 assembly code examples, with a focus on learning and experimenting with low-level programming on the AArch64 architecture.
-The repository (soon) will include tutorials and code examples for working with OpenGL and SDL2 in assembly.
+The repository will include tutorials and code examples for working with OpenGL and SDL2 in assembly.

+Check out the video tutroial for an in-depth guide, and a walkthrough of the code: [Creating a Window using SDL2 in AArch64 Assembly].

 ## Getting Started